Totale's Turns

-Totale's Turns (It's Now or Never) is a (mostly) live album by the Fall, released on 5 May 1980.
+Totale's Turns (It's Now or Never) is a (mostly) live album by the English post-punk band the Fall, released on 5 May 1980.

 Recording and release

 The first of the band's many live and part-live albums, it was mostly recorded at gigs in the north of England, but the track "New Puritan" was recorded at Mark E. Smith's home and "That Man" is a studio recording, an outtake from the recording sessions for the "Fiery Jack" single.

 Rather than record themselves in front of a receptive home crowd, the Fall chose to use recordings made in working men's clubs and other less obvious settings; Side 1 of the album was recorded at a leisure centre near Doncaster while the first two tracks on Side 2 are from a February 1980 gig in Bradford.
 It is clear on the recording that the reception the band received ranged from indifferent to hostile, the enmity between band and audience evident from Smith's introductory statement "The difference between you and us is that we have brains".
 Friction within the band is also apparent, with Smith apparently chastising one of the musicians during "No Xmas for John Quays" with "Will you fuckin' get it together instead of showing off".

 Smith said of the album in his 2008 book Renegade:

-"Nobody wanted to release it, because nobody played the sort of venues that you hear on it – places like Doncaster and Preston.
+Nobody wanted to release it, because nobody played the sort of venues that you hear on it – places like Doncaster and Preston.
 The North was out of bounds; it might as well have been another country.
 We just pieced a load of tapes together.
 In the band's eyes it was commercial suicide releasing this dirge; they couldn't see the soul that lay behind it.
-That's musicians for you."
+That's musicians for you.

 The album was released on 5 May 1980, the band's first release after signing to Rough Trade Records.